devnich/python-programming/README.md

         print('---', stripped_line)
 ```

--   Before automate everything, we run the code with lots of `print()`
-    statements so that we can see what\'s happening
+- Before automate everything, we run the code with lots of `print()` statements so that we can see what's happening

 ### Collect the positive results